Proculus of Pozzuoli: Legend

 Sossius was soon discovered to be a Christian by the local authorities and he was condemned by the judge Dragontius, who condemned him to be killed by wild bears in the local amphitheater.
 Januarius, Festus, and Desiderius, on hearing of Sossius’ arrest, took a risk and visited him in prison at the sulphur mines of Pozzuoli, near the volcano of Solfatara.

-The authorities discovered that these men were also Christians and they were thrown to the wild beasts as well, but as one modern account states, "...when the animals came near the Saints, they fell affectionately at their feet and refused to harm them.".
+The authorities discovered that these men were also Christians and they were thrown to the wild beasts as well, but as one modern account states, "[...] when the animals came near the Saints, they fell affectionately at their feet and refused to harm them."
 They were then condemned to be beheaded, along with Sossius.

 The deacon Proculus and the laymen Eutyches and Acutius protested this sentence while the other men were being led to their execution.
 As a result, these three were also decapitated with the others near the Solfatara, on September 19, 305.

 Veneration

 The relics of Proculus were first buried in the Calpurnian temple, which was later converted into the cathedral of Pozzuoli.

 The bodies of Festus and Desiderius were buried outside Benevento, then translated to the cathedral of that city before being buried in the abbey of Montevergine.

-The relics of Sossius were buried at Miseno.
+The relics of Sossius were buried in Miseno.
 When Miseno was destroyed in the 9th century, his relics were moved to Naples and then in 1807 taken to the city of Frattamaggiore, and became a patron saint of that city.
-There is a church dedicated to him at Miseno.
+There is a church dedicated to him in Miseno.
 Saint-Sozy, in France, takes its name from Sossius.